LenneDalben/StardewValleyModsGPL/[CP] Joja Has Extra Stock/README.md

 With this mod, Joja's inventory is expanded to include basic cooking ingredients (tortilla, oil, and vinegar), fishing gear (after you unlock it), and coal, at a discount, even for non-Joja-members!
 To compete more with Pierre, Gus, Clint, and Willy, non-Joja-members will have a 25% off discount, while Joja members have a 50% off discount.
 The items and discounts are year-round.
 You'll receive a one-time letter from Morris when you install the mod advertising the additional stock.

-Lore-Friendly Joja Prices hasn't been updated for 1.6, but <a href="https://www.nexusmods.com/stardewvalley/mods/16209">Price Buffs</a> includes that functionality and will pair well with this mod.
-It's not required, though.
+Lore-Friendly Joja Prices hasn't been updated for 1.6, but with <a href="https://www.nexusmods.com/stardewvalley/mods/16209">Price Buffs</a> you'll see even more discouted prices, both before and after becoming a Joja member!

 Translations are welcome!
 You can submit either the language.json to me or the strings in another language for all the orders and I will incorporate it into the mod.
 See more information on the <a href="https://stardewvalleywiki.com/Modding:Translations">wiki</a>.